PLC-Programmer/0-1_knapsack_DP_top-down_diff_lang/README.md

 ## C++: g++ compiler options for speed optimization

-Apparently the choice, or absence, of options for (speed) optimization has a huge influence on the performance of a compiled C++ program with g++: https://gcc.gnu.org/onlinedocs/gcc-11.4.0/gcc/Optimize-Options.html
+Apparently the choice of options for (speed) optimization has a huge influence on the performance of a compiled C++ program with g++: https://gcc.gnu.org/onlinedocs/gcc-11.4.0/gcc/Optimize-Options.html

 Well, at least with the presented computational task here.